Host a DCS Server in AWS

-How to Host a DCS Server in AWS
+How to Host DCS Dedicated Server in AWS

 I originally looked into AWS when I noticed the pings in my group were skewed and figured it might be a cheap way to geographically centralise the DCS server to get smoother play for epic formation flying.
 Since we'd only be online for a few hours at a time, a way that avoided the expense of an always-on service was appealing.
 Let me show you how, directly with AWS.